oceansize/CoffeeSpots/README.md

 ##General Description

-<p><strong>CoffeeSpots</strong> is a simple web app for collecting and storing user
-reviews about their favourite coffee-shops.</p>
+__CoffeeSpots__ is a simple web app for collecting and storing user reviews about their favourite coffee-shops.

-<p>The first iteration of this app was created while pair-programming with
-[Roi Driscoll](https://github.com/roidriscoll) and it represents our first encouter with [Ruby on Rails](http://rubyonrails.org/) during week 8 of the course at [Makers Academy](http://www.makersacademy.com/).
+The first iteration of this app was created while pair-programming with [Roi Driscoll](https://github.com/roidriscoll) and it represents our first encouter with [Ruby on Rails](http://rubyonrails.org/) during week 8 of the course at [Makers Academy](http://www.makersacademy.com/).

 The name 'CoffeeSpots' was [Roi's](https://github.com/roidriscoll) idea.

-<p>Later itterations included minor functional upgrades, code refactoring amd updating
-of the testing suite.</p>
+Later itterations included minor functional upgrades, code refactoring amd updating of the testing suite.

 The app is based on a [PostgreSQL](http://www.postgresql.org/) database
-and impletemts [Devise](https://github.com/plataformatec/devise) for user authentication.</p>
+and impletemts [Devise](https://github.com/plataformatec/devise) for user authentication.

-<p>It was written according to [TDD](http://en.wikipedia.org/wiki/Test-driven_development),
-and uses [Rspec](http://rspec.info) and [Capybara](https://github.com/jnicklas/capybara)
+It was written according to [TDD](http://en.wikipedia.org/wiki/Test-driven_development), and uses [Rspec](http://rspec.info) and [Capybara](https://github.com/jnicklas/capybara) for testing.
-for testing.</p>

 ##Functional Description